B.C. premier, forests minister, tour White Rock Lake fire near Vernon - BC Local News

-Premier John Horgan toured the blaze with Minister of Forests Katrine Conroy Thursday, Aug.
+Premier John Horgan toured the blaze with Minister of Forests, Lands, Natural Resource Operations and Rural Development Katrine Conroy on Thursday, Aug.
 26.

 While Horgan’s visit was covert, as he met privately with BC Wildfire Service crews, Conroy spoke with media outside the firefighters’ camp in Vernon.

-Speaking with crews and seeing the damage in Monte Creek and more, Conroy applauds everyone’s efforts battling this beast.
+Speaking with crews and seeing the widespread damage from Monte Creek to Westside Road, Conroy applauded everyone’s efforts battling the blaze.

 “I talked to people that have been fighting fires for 20 years and they’ve never had a fire like this which is so unpredictable,” she said.

-She also defended the initial attack, following complaints some residents have made that if more had been done initially, the blaze might not have grown to the size it is today.
+She also defended the initial attack, following complaints some residents have made that if more had been done initially, the blaze might not have grown to its current size.

 “BC Wildfire Service was there within 30 minutes of getting the call,” Conroy said.